Paul Manning (police officer, born 1973): Theories

 In an April 30, 2019 interview with The Buffalo News, Manning claimed the FBI assertion that the Mafia no longer had an active presence in Buffalo, NY was wrong.
 After a spate of Mafia murders in Canada, Manning asserted "There's a massive power play underway and it's tied to Buffalo."
 Adding he believed Dominic Violi, son of the late Mafia Boss Paulo Violi, was an "underboss" in the Buffalo Crime Family.

 In a December 17, 2019 interview with ABC's 7 Eyewitness News, Manning claimed recent Homeland Security and FBI raids were tied directly into Italian Organized Crime and Transnational Organized Crime.

 Book

 In 2024, Manning released Ten Seventy Eight: An Undercover Officer’s Battle Against Organized Crime and Police Corruption, a gripping account of his covert operations and the corruption he uncovered within law enforcement.
 The book, which details his infiltration of a powerful criminal organization while exposing systemic failures from within, quickly became an Amazon Bestseller.

+Politics

+Manning is running for mayor of Niagara Falls, Ontario in the 2026 municipal elections.